 Eat them chunky or eat them skinny, perhaps with a little salt and dried oregano sprinkled over the top.
 You could even add a light sprinkle of feta cheese.

 Don’t skip the bowl of homemade Greek tsatziki sauce or 5-minute Greek feta dip AKA tirokafteri to go with them.
-If you prefer to keep the recipe vegan, no worries – just serve with marinara sauce or any other favorite dipping sauce.
+If you prefer to keep the recipe vegan, no worries – just serve with a quick authentic marinara sauce or any other favorite dipping sauce.

 For something a little different, try serving with a dish of this easy lemon butter sauce.